 - 1) Specify the IP address for the server. - To use the default option, press Enter.
-You can also enter a different IP address, then press Enter. - 2) Specify the IP address for the Log Server to which the server sends its log data. - To use the default option, press Enter.
-You can also enter a different IP address, then press Enter. - 3) To install as an additional Management Server for high availability, enter Y. - To install as a standalone Management Server or as the primary Management Server in a high-availability environment, enter ${\tt N}$. - 4) To enable and configure a Web Start Server, enter Y. Otherwise, enter N. - When enabled, administrators can download and start the Management Client from a web page instead of installing the Management Client locally. - 5) If you enabled a Web Start Server, configure the settings. - a) Enter the TCP port number that the service listens to.
-By default, the standard HTTP port numbers (80 on Windows, 8080 on Linux) are used.
-Linux does not allow the use of reserved ports for this type of service.
+You can also enter a different IP address, then press Enter.
+If IP address binding is used, the server's license must be generated with this IP address as the binding. - Specify the IP address for the Log Server to which the server sends its log data.
+2) To use the default option, press Enter.
+You can also enter a different IP address, then press Enter. - To install as an additional Management Server for high availability, enter Y. 3) To install as a standalone Management Server or as the primary Management Server in a high-availability environment, enter N.